Augmenting Poetry Composition with Verse by Verse: Rhymes and User Input

 This work uses both perfect and imperfect rhyming.
 For the imperfect rhyming, we loosely follow the steps as described by \citet{ghazvininejad2016}, with slight modifications to accommodate the difference between their use of the CMU dictionary and our use of Kestrel.

-Additionally, expanding beyond their work, we do allow for imperfect rhymes on single-syllable words.
+Expanding beyond their work, we also allow for imperfect rhymes on single-syllable words.
 For this, we find similar consonant phonemes for the last phoneme of the word where the logs-odd scoring is 0 or greater from the work by \citet{hirjee2010}.

 When a user is composing a poem and we need to suggest a rhyming line of verse, the system will attempt to show a mixture of both perfect and imperfect rhyming verses.
 Only if it is unable to find any verses that rhyme, a possibility given the wide range of possible inputs, it will then show non-rhyming verses.